 In Florida, estate planning for same-sex couples is the process of customizing traditional estate planning documents for the unique needs of LGBT people and their families.

-A large part of our estate planning work is helping same-sex couples in Florida with LGBT estate planning.
-A comprehensive estate plan lets couples protect each other with or without benefits afforded by marriage.
+For unmarried couples, a comprehensive estate plan lets couples protect each other with or without the benefits afforded by marriage.
 Sometimes gay and lesbian couples will think all they need is a will in case one of them dies.
 But a will alone will not effectively protect the surviving spouse if one partner dies, and for couples raising a child, it may not adequately protect the child.
-Plus it does nothing if one of the partners were to become incapacitated.
+Plus, it does nothing if one of the partners were to become incapacitated.

 For our LGBT estate planning clients, we recommend five key documents:

 A will protects the surviving partner and ensures that they are taken care of.

 A living will lets you state how you should be taken care of if you become incapacitated.
 It lets you decide what sort of life support you wish to be used under certain circumstances.
 Without a living will, the amount of life support used can be a contentious issue for family members.

 Designation of Health Care Surrogate

 A designation of health care surrogate lets someone designate their same-sex partner or whomever else to give informed consent for medical treatment and surgical and diagnostic procedures.